Thomas Hill (manufacturer): Steelman

-Meantime TH offered a 4w version of the Steelman loco on foreign and domestic enquiries – eventually winning an order for 9 for the MoD in 1986-7.
+Meantime TH offered a 4 wheel version of the Steelman loco on foreign and domestic enquiries – eventually winning an order for 9 for the MoD in 1986-7.
 HM the Queen named one of these at MoD Bicester (she had also named an earlier chain-drive Vanguard).
 Offering a rubber-suspension loco as a "tripper" however was not acceptable to overseas railway authorities, so a coil-spring version was proposed, to be designated a "Steelman Rapide", leaving the rubber-sprung original as the "Steelman Royale".

 After TH was absorbed by RFS, two "Steelman" locos were produced, but owe little to the original designs, being a 67ton 6w'er for Concoco, and a 150ton 12w'er for Tilcon, Grassington.